artemiosdev/Swift-Manual-my-notes/Auto Layout.md

 ###  <a id="chapter8" /> Глава №8.
 Stack Views

+### Key Points To Remember

+- Don’t forget you still need to adjust content-hugging and compression-resistance priorities any time the stack view can squeeze or stretch the arranged subviews to fit the available space
+- If you’re creating your stack views in code don’t forget to set `translatesAutoresizingMaskIntoConstraints` to false for the top stack view.
+The stack view does it for you for any arranged views (including other stack views) you add to the stack view.
+- A common mistake is to forget that a view stays in the subviews array of a stack view after you call removeArrangedSubview to remove it.
+You either need to use removeFromSuperview to remove the view yourself or hide it if you don’t want to see it on screen.

 A stack view doesn’t automatically scroll its contents like a table or collection view.

 Now select all  buttons or another things and embed them in a stack view using the **[Embed In]** tool in the toolbar at the bottom of the Interface Builder window.
 Or use the menu **Editor › Embed in › Stack View**.